 Tissue preparation

-Thirty, 90 and 270 minutes after stage 2 training, rats will be given a terminal dose of sodium pentobarbital (X mg/ml/rat), their brains will be rapidly removed, frozen in liquid nitrogen and stored at -80oC for further processing.
+Thirty, 90 and 270 minutes after stage 2 training, rats will be given a lethal dose of sodium pentobarbital (X mg/ml/rat), their brains will be rapidly removed, frozen in liquid nitrogen and stored at -80˚C for further processing.
 This processing will involve sectioning of each brain into 1 mm-thick coronal slices (using a brain matrix) and tissue collection from four 1 mm punches centered on the BLA (two punches from each of two consecutive sections) and four 2 mm tissue punches centered on the PRh (two punches from each of two consecutive sections).

 Fluorescence-activated cell sorting (FACS)

 The BLA is a heterogeneous structure with multiple cell sub-populations.
 As such, fluorescence-activated cell sorting (FACS) will be used to isolate cells activated during the formation of second-order conditioned fear, and thereby assess the genes expressed in relation to this fear.
 Briefly, the BLA (and PRh) tissue punches are first minced, digested and filtered.
-The cells are then incubated with (i) fluorescent tagged antibodies that label neurons (NeuN+ve) and (ii) a marker of neuronal activation (c-fos +ve), washed and analysed using a BD FACSAria™ IIIu cell sorter (UNSW Mark Wainwright Analytical Centre).
+The cells are then incubated with (i) fluorescent tagged antibodies that label neurons (NeuN+ve) and (ii) a marker of neuronal activation (c-fos +ve).
+They are then washed and analysed using a BD FACSAria™ IIIu cell sorter (UNSW Mark Wainwright Analytical Centre).
 Based on their individual fluorescent properties, NeuN+ve cells will be sorted into separate collection tubes as Fos+ve or Fos-ve, and processed for RNA extraction.

 RNA extraction